jsiwu94/Moon/_posts/2020-06-23-Airlines-on-Twitter.md

 # Data Analysis
 Before jumping into modeling, we did some preliminary data analysis to understand some patterns or trends in the data.

-Twitter mood distribution & Tweet counts by airline : The tweets data has 63% of negative, 16% positive and 21% neutral tweets.
+**Twitter mood distribution & Tweet counts by airline:** The tweets data has 63% of negative, 16% positive and 21% neutral tweets.
 United airlines has the most #tweets followed by US airways, American and Southwest airlines.
 ![img1](https://cdn-images-1.medium.com/max/1600/1*z1o0QikK2Jt19AE7_FeqMQ.png)

 Tweet sentiment by Location:  Most of the tweets were concentrated around the east coast.
 This is due to the busiest international airports being around that.